More Resources

 Asked Questions

-An undergraduate degree in economics can lead to a career in finance, government
+An undergraduate degree in economics can lead to a career in finance, government,

+consulting, nonprofit, technology, and health care.
 An MA is often used to qualify for better jobs within these same fields.
-An undergraduate degree can also pave the way towards a graduate degree — whether an MBA, PhD, or law degree
+An undergraduate degree can also pave the way towards a graduate degree — whether an MBA, PhD, or law degree.

 If you want to be a professor or scholar, you’ll likely need a PhD.
 The AEA has published a great set of career resources for students — here’s their page on pursuing a PhD.
 If you're pondering what type of research you might pursue, check out the nifty poster we did with the St. Louis Fed for some ideas.